-The 2018’s CTF will at hack.lu again be held by FluxFingers, the CTF Team of Ruhr-Universität Bochum (Germany).
-This will be the eighth hack.lu CTF held by the FluxFingers.
+The 2020’s CTF will at hack.lu again be held by FluxFingers, the CTF Team of Ruhr-Universität Bochum (Germany).
+This will be the 11th hack.lu CTF held by the FluxFingers.
 The topic is Pwnhub (don’t worry it’s safe for work).

-For updates concerning the CTF follow us @fluxfingers.
+For updates concerning the CTF follow us at @fluxfingers.

-The CTF will take place during the hack.lu conference and will last 48h hours like in the previous years.
+The CTF will take place and last 48 hours:

 We are looking forward to seeing you participate - locally or from remote.
 Direct your questions to somebody at our booth or on IRC (#fluxfingers on freenode).